Quantile Additive Trend Filtering: INTRODUCTION

-Additionally, we explored error rates for quantile trend filtering in additive models where the input dimension ($d$) increases with the sample size ($n$).
-Through this analysis, we demonstrated that it exhibits an error rate that includes a polynomial factor of $d^{(2r+2)/(2r+1)}$ multiplied by the fixed dimension error rate.
-In comparison, the non-quantile version, which has a linear factor of $d$, aligns with the nature of quantile additive trend filtering models for large values of $r$.
-Our rates, are minimax up to logarithmic factors, in fixed dimension case, and off by a small factor in the growing dimension setting, aligning closely with the minimax rates for mean estimation in additive trend filtering, as discussed in \cite{sadhanala2017additive}, which primarily considers sub-Gaussian errors.
-Our contribution takes a step beyond by introducing and justifying minor assumptions and proves that the constrained quantile trend filtering estimator is robust to heavy-tailed (with no moments existing) distributions of the errors.
+Our rates are minimax up to logarithmic factors in fixed dimension cases, and off by a small factor in the growing dimension setting.
+This aligns closely with the minimax rates for mean estimation in additive trend filtering, as discussed in \cite{sadhanala2019additive}.
+However, \cite{sadhanala2019additive} primarily considers sub-Gaussian errors, where we only introducing minor assumptions, proving that the constrained quantile trend filtering estimator is robust to heavy-tailed (with no moment conditions required) distributions of the errors.
+In addition, the proof techniques we employ differ substantially from those in the cited work, see our discussion in Section~\ref{app_proof_contribution} of the Appendix.

-Furthermore, we developed an algorithm for performing quantile trend filtering in additive models.
-This algorithm involves a backfitting approach for each dimension.
-We conducted simulations under multiple scenarios using evenly spaced data points between $[0,1]$ or data that samples from a uniform distribution of $[0,1]$.
-Each component function of a dimension was applied differently to the input data, and we introduced noise from either normal or heavy-tailed distributions.
-Our experiments demonstrate that the quantile additive trend filtering estimator converges as $n$ increases, as theory elaborated, and it revealed that it outperforms additive trend filtering models, especially for heavy-tailed distributions, and outperforms quantile smoothing splines in most cases.